If you’ve been a parent for any length of time, you’ve probably realized that you just can’t have all the answers. Nobody can!

 The 2-Minute Action Plan for Fine Parents

 If you are a regular reader of this blog, you know that this is where I ask you some pointed questions so you can figure out how to apply what you have read in your daily life.
-But considering I’ve already asked close to 100 questions today, I will spare you the overload
+But considering I’ve already asked 100+ questions that make you think today, I will spare you the overload 🙂

 Just take the next couple of minutes to discuss the ones that most resonated with you in the comments below.
 We’re building a nice little community here, and your thoughts can not just help you, but me and a whole bunch of other readers as well!